Applications are currently closed.

 The Midway Gallery serves as a catalyst for artists to build a community and engage with the public.
 Our mission is to foster long-lasting relationships among artists, integral arts institutions and the public to enable artists to make important steps in their career and to create a space for the public to actively engage with emerging and mid-career artists and their processes.
-At The Gallery our focus is not just on medium or technique, it is on cultivating a community that nurtures artistic expression and exploration.

 Christine Aria Hostetler lives, paints, draws and explores in San Francisco, California.
 Her artwork ranges from life-sized watercolor portraits to commercial print illustration.
 Watercolor and pen and ink are her principal mediums.
 Her subject matter is influenced and inspired by her fellow creators and her neighborhood.

 Isis is influenced by the wind and the salt and the craggy shores of her native Northern California coast, while being inspired too by the urban angles of the cities in which she has lived.
 Isis studied visual arts and creative writing at Sarah Lawrence College, NY and printmaking at Fondazione Il Bisonte in Florence, Italy.

 Justyn Zolli is an American Visual Artist currently based in northern California.

 Justyn’s art practice encompasses abstract painting, drawing, printmaking, murals, architectural art glass, and photography.

 He has exhibited his artwork nationally in New York City, Boston, Houston, San Francisco, and Yosemite, California, and his work is held in many private collections.